helenmand/TDT4310/exercises/LAB_3.md

 - Multi-word prediction (e.g. by clever usage of POS-chunking or dependency parsing)
 - A more sophisticated language model (if you wish to experiment with neural networks, that's fine too!)

+# Lab notes and feedback
+As a final part of the lab, I want you to briefly discuss your approach to the implementation task.
+This could be things you had to learn, difficult parts of the lab, etc.